NaviServer Programmable Web Server

 Operational notes: TLS key logging exposes sensitive material that can be used to decrypt TLS connections.
 This feature should only be enabled in controlled environments for debugging or protocol analysis, and the key log file must be protected or removed once debugging is complete.

-3. Generic fallback environment variable (TLS_KEY_PASS)
+3. generic environment variable TLS_KEY_PASS

-4. Interactive prompt on stdin if all else fails (legacy mode)
+4. interactive prompt on stdin

 EXAMPLES